tcho-Luminary/burst.runner/README.md

 ## Features
-Easy to Use: Burst.Runner provides a simple and intuitive interface for testing your projects without being to wait for the code editor slow enviroment burst.runner is only for windows for now i will try to make it for mac if i can.
+Easy to Use: Burst.Runner provides a simple and intuitive interface for testing your projects without being to wait for the code editor slow enviroment burst.runner is for windows,mac and linux since i didn't compiled it i would compile for windows for other it still .py